ISC-HEI/isc-hei-report/src/pages/abstract.typ

 The abstract *must* be written in both French and English.

-Please also insert your project git/github URL HERE.
+Please also insert your project git/github URL HERE if your project is not confidential.

 #lorem(150)